This story was originally published April 3, 2019. It has been updated with Trump's December comments on windmills.

 The Americans have the President whose hatred of windmills is no less epic.
 He thinks they're cancer-causing bird killers that drive down property values, and he fought against putting them within sight of his golf course.

-"Hillary wanted to put up wind," said President Donald Trump at a fundraiser for Republicans in Washington Tuesday, kicking off an extended riff about the evils of windmills -- wind turbines, more accurately -- and the inadequacy of wind energy.
+"Hillary wanted to put up wind," Trump said at a fundraiser for Republicans in Washington last spring, kicking off an extended riff about the evils of windmills -- wind turbines, more accurately -- and the inadequacy of wind energy.
 It's worth looking at in full since it's clearly becoming part of his stump speech and feeds into his larger distrust of renewable energy and his mocking of climate change.

 Trump fought for a decade against the Scottish government's effort to install a renewable energy wind farm off the coast of Aberdeen, which could be seen from his eponymous golf course there.
 He called them a "horrible idea" and "ugly" in court documents.